 Bachelor of Business Administration - Arkansas

-Strayer University’s Bachelor of Business Administration (BBA) program with Project Management concentration* will help you build a foundation of knowledge in management theory and practice across a broad set of business functions and core competencies.
+Strayer University's Bachelor of Business Administration (BBA) program will help you build a foundation of knowledge in management theory and practice across a broad set of business functions and core competencies.
 Throughout the online business administration and on-campus curriculum, you will develop communication, critical-thinking, and quantitative competencies, and strengthen your understanding of how politics, culture, and economics shape the global economy.
 In Strayer's Bachelor in Business Administration program you will learn:

 Program LengthStrayer University students are mostly working adults who earn their degrees at their own pace and on their own schedule.
 Most students attend part-time, and the normal time to complete this program is 6 years.